liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

     OSGi Dependencies ZIP file that you downloaded into the `[Liferay Home]/osgi` folder.

-    The `osgi` folder provides the necessary modules for @product@'s OSGi runtime.
+    The `osgi` folder provides the necessary modules for @sharepoint@'s OSGi runtime.

 **Checkpoint:**